haacked/haacked.com/_posts/archived/2006-01-04-be-careful-what-you-wishlist-for.aspx.markdown

 ---
 layout: post
-title: "Be Careful What You Wishlist For..."
+title: Be Careful What You Wishlist For...
 date: 2006-01-04 -0800
 comments: true
 disqus_identifier: 11413
 categories: []
+redirect_from: "/archive/2006/01/03/be-careful-what-you-wishlist-for.aspx/"
 ---

 This is an eye opening and interesting account of how Tom Oward was able to data mine Amazon’s wish list database to get a profile of “subversives” based on their requested reading list.
 Makes you think